aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 This Home Automation Smart Coffee Machine Addon is easy installation on any home or office coffee machine, to enable any vintage coffee machine connectivity to the internet (or a personal network).
 The PCB uses an ESP32 S3 packed with Bluetooth, BLE, and WiFi compatible with major software vendors such as Apple Home, Google Home, Matter/Zigbee, Home Assistant, and many others.
 The custom firmware being coded includes the functionality of someone paying for a cup of coffee using any home banking App, Paypal, Stripe on any other means of payment.
 In return, it sends a receipt as proof a coffee was indeed brewed on the coffee machine.

-If you prefer, can read this project on Autodesk's Instructables.com website, [here](https://www.instructables.com/Smart-Coffee-Machine-PCB-Add-on/).
-Alternatively read ot on Hackster.io, [here](https://www.hackster.io/mtpsilva/smart-add-on-for-the-philips-senseo-coffee-machine-06d9bf).
+If you prefer, can read this project on Autodesk's Intructables.com website, [here](https://www.instructables.com/member/mtpsilva/?publicPreview=true) or on Hackster.io website [here](https://www.hackster.io/mtpsilva/smart-add-on-for-the-philips-senseo-coffee-machine-06d9bf).

 **Functionalities available:**